-6. Exercise rural property is used both for grazing (cattle and sheep) and for crop growing.
+6. growing.
 It slopes towards Jacksons Creek similarly to the subject land to the north.

 7. The northern fencing of property is approximately half along the southern side of Jacksons Creek and half along the northern side of the creek.
 The fencing has been in this position for many decades with a past agreement between the two respective landowners.
-The fencing is cattle and sheep proof, but not 'dog proof.
+The fencing is cattle and sheep proof, but not 'dog proof'.

-property has the rural and landscape character sought to be protected in the planning scheme policies.
+8. property has the rural and landscape character sought to be protected in the planning scheme policies.